PLYMOUTH CLOG DANCERS

 Every couple of years we make a substantial contribution to a charity we have identified.
 The remainder of the money collected goes to support the team

-WHERE DO I SEND PHOTOS AND VIDEOS OF PLYMOUTH MAIDS WHICH I AM HAPPY TO SHARE WITH THEM?
+WHERE DO I SEND PHOTOS AND VIDEOS OF PLYMOUTH CLOG DANCERS WHICH I AM HAPPY TO SHARE WITH THEM?

 Email to email@example.com or share to our facebook page Plymouth Maids Clog Dancers